 Commonwealth is a small independent day school that occupies two brownstones in Boston's Back Bay.
-Known for its strong program in the arts, academic rigor, and extensive use of the city of Boston, it attracts bright, motivated students from all over the Boston metropolitan area and, with the help of an unusually strong financial aid program, draws young people from a variety of backgrounds.
-Commonwealth particularly seeks teachers who will add to the diversity of our community.
-Detailed information about the school is available on its website at www.commschool.org.
+It is known for its academic rigor, strong program in the arts, and extensive use of the city of Boston.
+It attracts bright, motivated students from all over the Boston metropolitan area and, with the help of an unusually strong financial aid program, draws young people from a variety of backgrounds.

-The Development Assistant plays a critical role in supporting Commonwealth School’s Development team and executing the School’s many events.
-As the primary administrator of the School’s development database, the Development Assistant is responsible for the accurate and timely entry, processing, and acknowledgement of gifts; generating mailings lists; coding event attendance and constituent interactions; and pulling relevant reports.
+The Development Coordinator plays a critical role in supporting Commonwealth School’s Development team and executing the School’s many events.
+As the primary administrator of the School’s development database, the Development Coordinator is responsible for the accurate and timely entry, processing, and acknowledgement of gifts; generating mailings lists; coding event attendance and constituent interactions; pulling relevant reports; and performing data analyses.
 She/he works to maintain database integrity and to use the database to its full potential to support the Development team.

-The Development Assistant plans, oversees, and directs all event logistics for development, alumni/ae, parent, and Board of Trustees events.
-She/he coordinates digital communications for the Development department and works closely with the Director of Development, Director of Annual Giving and Alumni Relations, Director of Strategic Marketing, and Communications Assistant to ensure all Development communications needs are appropriately and efficiently addressed.
+The Development Coordinator plans, oversees, and directs all event logistics for development, alumni/ae, parent, and Board of Trustees events.
+She/he coordinates digital communications for the Development department and works closely with the Director of Development, Associate Director of Development, and Director of Strategic Marketing and Communications to ensure all Development communications needs are appropriately and efficiently addressed.
 She/he supports the Development team by performing administrative tasks as needed.

 This is a non-exempt, full-time position.
 Some evening and weekend work required during the academic year.

-This position reports directly to the Director of Annual Giving and Alumni/ae Relations.
+This position reports directly to the Associate Director of Development.

 ●Ensure timely and accurate entry of gift and constituent information